-The constitution of India speaks about the

-parliamentary form of government which means that the Parliament is supreme.
-Certain provisions gives parliament to have a control over the government.
-The council of ministers are collectively responsible to the Rajya Sabha as per Article 75(3).
+The constitution of India speaks about the parliamentary form of government which means that the Parliament is supreme.
+Certain provisions give parliament to have a control over the government.
+The council of ministers is collectively responsible to the Rajya Sabha as per Article 75(3).
 According to this article individual minister is accountable for his respective department.
 For the executive to declare emergency at the state level, the power is subjected to parliamentary control.

-For the money matters it is important to obtain grant from the Lok Sabha for which the government has to show the need and spending amount.
+For the money matters it is important to obtain grant from the Lok Sabha for which the government has to show the need and the amount which it wants to spent.
 It is evident with the present working of the executive and the legislature that the executive has a control over the parliament and not vice versa.
 Also there is a lack of accountability on the part of executive.

 The Democratic theory provides that since power generates from the people within the government, each level of the Executive authority is accountable to next, running on up to the cabinet or the president.
 The Executive authority is accountable to the legislature.
-The three important conditions which determines the effectiveness of the Legislative control over administrative actions.
-First of all, as a matter of principle legislatures can be effective in its control over the Executive only in proportion to the strength and appeal to the electorate, expects that someday it would have a chance to a cabinet of the future.
+First of all, as a matter of principle legislatures can be effective in its control over the Executive only in proportion to the strength and appeal to the electorate, expects that some day it would have a chance to a cabinet of the future.

 There is an opposition party which tends to work as a barrier for the present government if they try to act despotic.
-Not only this but the strength and quality of public opinion also affects the functioning of the parliament.
+Not only this but the strength and quality of public opinion also affect the functioning of the parliament.
 Strong opinion of public which supports the legislature can effectively retain Executive and administrative action.
 Public opinion controls the Executive both through independent expression of opinion on public issues, supporting or opposing the legislature in its attitude towards the Executive and also during the time of elections by choosing such people who would be honest and fearless in criticizing actions of the Government.
 Moreover, the effectiveness of Legislative control over the Executive also depends upon the devices and procedures installed by the legislature in carrying out its functions to meet the changing needs of the modern society.

-Groups in the Parliament of India and the state legislature are such that they cannot end winding counter weight to the powerful Executive.
+Groups in the Parliament of India and the state legislature are such that they cannot endow an unwinding counter weight to the powerful Executive.
 So, in the matter of power the role of the parliamentary party assumes special significance.
-The control of parliament is weakened up to a great extent because of the incapability of the opposition to present a complete, effective and constructive challenge to the party in power.
+The control of parliament is weakened upto a great extent because of the incapability of the opposition to present a staring, dominant and constructive challenge to the party in power.